LM-Anna/MaturityScaleTools/README.md

 - Sex : Sex (F for female, M for male);
 - FSM : Size range at first maturity

-**dataLOOP.xlsx** (4 columns/71 rows) : data table (Excel format) listing all the parameters to generate in the identification guide.
+**dataLOOP.xlsx** (4 columns/71 rows) : data table (Excel format) listing the parameters to generate the identification forms.
+This data table can be modified and not repertoriate all the parameters of the guide.
+To have the complete list of the guide, check the dataLOOP.md file.
 For each row, the associated columns are as  followed :
 - spplat : Scientific name of the species or species group established for the identification guide;
 - sppeng :  English vernacular name for the species or species group established for the identification guide;
 - sppfr : French vernacular name for the species or species group established for the identification guide;
 - sex : (F for female, M for male).

+**dataLOOP.md** : ReadMe file listing all the parameters to generate the identification forms.